krakenrf/heimdall_daq_fw/README.md

 # HeIMDALL DAQ Firmware
-Coherent data acquisition signal processing chain for multichannel SDRs
+Coherent data acquisition signal processing chain for multichannel SDRs.

+Tested on the Raspberry Pi 4.
+Should work with all models, 2GB, 4GB and 8GB.
+Should also be compatible with other systems including x86, but a system with at least 4-CPU cores is probably required.

 ### Installation:

 This code should run on any Linux system, however it has been mostly tested on RaspiOS Lite 64-bit Beta 2021-10-30-raspios-bullseye-arm64-lite

-Start with the a fresh install of Raspbian 64-bit Lite from https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-11-08/
+We recommend starting with a fresh install of Raspbian 64-bit Lite from https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-11-08/

-Burn to SD Card and login with pi/raspberry.
+Burn the image to an 8GB or larger SD Card and login with pi/raspberry.
 Set up WiFi with wpa_supplicant, enable SSH and change the hostname to "krakensdr" if desired via raspi-config.
 For security, don't forget to change the default default the password too.

 1. Install build dependencies
 ```bash